Nrsh13/aws_confluent_kafka_setup/confluent_kafka_producer_consumer/README.md

 ## Description

-This project contains a Confluent Kafka Python Producer and Consumer code.
-This will work for Secure and Nonsecure Kafka Cluster.
+This project contains Confluent Kafka Python Producer and Consumer code.
+This will work for Secure and Nonsecure Kafka Cluster based on the arguments passed.

 ## Pre-requisites